Simple ingredients come together in a snap in this mild but flavorful fish entree the whole family will enjoy!

 - ½ cup panko or crushed Rice Chex (see notes)

-- Freshly ground pepper and (optional) sea or kosher salt
+- Freshly ground pepper and sea or kosher salt

-Preheat the oven to 425 degrees F. Grease a baking sheet that has sides.
+Preheat the oven to 425 degrees F, and grease a rimmed baking sheet.

-Place the fish on the baking sheet and sprinkle with pepper.
-I do not salt at this point, but you may if you wish.
+Place the fish on the baking sheet and lightly sprinkle with salt and pepper.

 Bake until the fish is just cooked through and golden on top.
 Depending on the thickness of the fish, this should take about 15 minutes.
 If you are not sure, remove from the oven a few minutes early and cut into the thickest part.
 You want to see that the fish is opaque throughout.
 If the center is still translucent, return to the oven for a couple more minutes and check again.
 The fish will continue to cook once removed from the oven so just a hint of translucence in the center is okay.